What are the different types of boilers?

 They use both a cylinder and a water storage tank, meaning they can take up quite a lot of space in the home.

-But if you have that space available, you shouldn’t necessarily rule out this option because it does offer some benefits that other kinds of boilers can’t offer as well.
+But if you have that space available, you shouldn’t necessarily rule out this option because it does offer some benefits that other types of boilers can’t offer as well.

 These boilers are very good at supplying water to different parts of the home at the same time, which is something that combi boilers really struggle with.